 There’s one more version to choose from.
 We also do a premium tour that is about four hours instead of three and it includes admission to a couple notable museums.
 Not the mummy one—that’s too far away—but several others that are small enough to manage in a short time but are memorable.
 You can to choose which ones to pop into.

 Other Guanajuato Mexico Tours

 I was the pioneer here starting all this up, but Airbnb has democratized the tour process a bit and made it easier.
-So now there a lot more Guanajuato Mexico tours that are not just in Spanish.
+So now there are a lot more Guanajuato Mexico tours that are not just in Spanish.
 We still run the best walking tours for sure, but now you can also sign up for a pottery class, a cooking class, or a mountain bike ride, for instance.
-Follow this Airbnb Experiences link to see what else is out there.

 One last thing to remember: Guanajuato is the name of this city, but it’s also the name of the state, the same state that San Miguel de Allende and Leon are in.
 So if you tell a Mexican you’re coming here, you might have to repeat yourself.
 “I’m going to Guanajuato Guanajuato.”
 Or “la ciudad de Guanajuato.”

 No matter how you say it, you’re in for a treat if you take a Guanajuato Mexico tour!